Continual Learning as Computationally Constrained Reinforcement Learning: An Objective for Continual Learning

 \subsection{Learning Complex Skills over a Long Lifetime}

 An aspiration of continual learning is to design agents that exhibit ever more complex skills, building on skills already developed \citep{Ring:1994}.
-As opposed to paradigms that learn from a fixed data set, this aspiration is motivated by the continual growth of the agent's historical data set, and thus, information available to the agent.
+As opposed to paradigms that learn from a fixed data set, this aspiration is motivated by the continual growth of the agent's historical dataset and thus, information available to the agent.
 With this perspective, continual learning researchers often ask whether specific design ingredients are really needed or if they should be supplanted by superior skills that the agent can eventually learn.
 For example, should an agent implement a hard-coded exploration scheme or learn to explore?
-Or ought an agent apply SGD to update its parameters rather than learn on its own adaptation algorithm?
+Or ought an agent apply SGD to update its parameters rather than learn its own adaptation algorithm?

-More concretely, consider the agent of Example \ref{ex:SGD}, which implements SGD with a fixed stepsize.
-The performance of such an agent may improve with a stepsize adaptation scheme such as incremental delta-bar-delta (IDBD), which produces stepsizes that vary across parameters and time~\citep{Sutton1992IDBD}.
-With such a stepsize adaptation scheme, the agent can be seen as {\it learning how to learn} more effectively than fixed stepsize SGD.
-However, IDBD requires maintaining and updating three times as many parameters, and thus, increased compute.
-If compute were not a constraint, one could take things even further and design a more complex update procedure that requires not only computing gradients but also Hessians.
-For neural networks of practical scale, the associated computational requirements would be egregious.

-As our discussion of two alternative to fixed stepsize SGD suggests, there is always room to improve average reward by designing the agent to learn more sophisticated skills.
-However, as we will discuss in the next section, this complexity is constrained by the agent's information capacity, which is gated by computational constraints.
+\henrik{There is always room to improve average reward by designing the agent to learn more sophisticated skills.} However, as we will discuss in the next section, this complexity is constrained by the agent's information capacity, which is gated by computational constraints.
 There are always multiple ways to invest this capacity.
 For example, instead of maintaining statistics required by a stepsize adaptation scheme, a designer could increase the size of the neural network, which might also increase average reward.

 Related to this is the stability-plasticity dilemma \citep{mccloskey1989catastrophic,ratcliff1990connectionist}, a prominent subject in the continual learning literature.
 Stability is the resilience to forgetting useful skills, while plasticity is the ability to acquire new skills.
 Empirical studies demonstrate that agents do forget and that, as skills accumulate, become less effective at acquiring new skills \citep{dohare2021continual,goodfellow2013empirical,kirkpatrick2017overcoming,lesort2020continual}.
 Researchers have worked toward agent designs that improve stability and plasticity.
 But limited information capacity poses a fundamental tradeoff.
 For example, \cite{mirzadeh2022wide} and \cite{dohare2021continual} demonstrate that larger neural networks forget less and maintain greater plasticity.
 And as we will further discuss in Section \ref{se:stability_plasticity}, in complex environments, constrained agents must forget and/or lose plasticity, with improvements along one dimension coming at a cost to the other.